 The USA Pickleball Association (USAPA) becomes a nonprofit corporation.

-Bill Bell passed away at age 83.
+Bill Bell (co-founder of pickleball) passed away at age 83.

 The Rules Committee published the USA Pickleball Association Official Tournament Rulebook – Revision: May 1, 2008.